pratokko/uniswap-fork-audit/README.md

 <img src="./images/t-swap-youtube-dimensions.png" width="400" alt="t-swap">
 <br/>

+### NOTE
+The key parts to focus on in this codebase are the invariant testing (Fuzzing) in the test folder

 # TSwap

 This project is meant to be a permissionless way for users to swap assets between each other at a fair price.
 You can think of T-Swap as a decentralized asset/token exchange (DEX).